Dr. Samuel Turvey

 - James Hansford (2013–).
 The biology and extinction of the elephant birds.
 University of Southampton.

 - Roseina Woods (2013–).
-Using ancient DNA to explore the evolution of Caribbean island mammals.
+Using ancient DNA to understand the evolution of Caribbean island mammals.
 Royal Holloway University of London.

 - Paul Barnes (2015–).
 Cultural change and subsistence hunting in New Guinea: impacts on long-beaked echidnas and other large vertebrates.
 University College London.